meulenvd/OSCAR-Requirements-Manual/docs/source/structure.rst

 |figureS06|

 This page shows “Details” for this AA and also the Focal Point (Point of
-Contact: naam and e-mail).
+Contact: name and e-mail).
 On the right all the “Variables measured in this Application Area” are shown.
 You may select in this box a specific variable, e.g. “Wind gust” and will get an overview within the List of Variable environment with all requirements stated by all AA.
 Such an